neutrinojs/neutrino/docs/contributing/development.md

 ## Making changes

-When you make changes to neutrino-dev, you should make them in a branch separate from `master`.
+When you make changes to neutrino, you should make them in a branch separate from `master`.
 Start from the master branch and create a new branch for your changes.

 _Example: You want to create a core preset for JavaScript Standard Style.
 You need a new branch for this work._